Geometrically Principled Randomized Optimization for Efficient LLM Training: Random but Right

-{\bf Informing the Optimizer of Subspace Updates.} A key factor in the success of low-rank gradient methods is properly adapting the optimizer states when the underlying gradient subspace changes.
-This adaptation becomes especially critical when leveraging the optimizer’s history to recover information lost during projection, as we discuss next.
+{\bf Informing the Optimizer of Subspace Updates.} A key factor in adapting gradient low-rank methods is properly adapting the optimizer states when the subspace shifts.
+This adaptation becomes especially critical for leveraging the power of stateful optimizers, as demonstrated in Figure \ref{fig:ablation}.
+At each subspace update, we first transfer the previous first and second moments $M_{t-1}$ and $V_{t-1}$ into the new subspace, and then update them using the gradient at step $t$.
+For more details, please refer to Appendix \ref{app:ao-rs}.

-In Adam, the momentum update rules compute weighted averages of the first- and second-order gradient moments using the parameters $\beta_1$ and $\beta_2$, as shown in the following equations.

-When the subspace is updated, we rotate Adam's moments onto the new basis so that the optimizer remains aligned with the updated subspace.
-Orthogonal projection works well for the first moment but not for the second, since Adam involves nonlinear operations.
-To handle this, we treat Adam’s states as statistical estimates of the first and second moments of each gradient coordinate, and thus using \eqref{eq:1st-moment} and \eqref{eq:2nd-moment} for our adaptive optimizer (AO).
-A similar perspective has also been adopted in prior state-of-the-art methods \citep{robert2025ldadam, anonymous2025subtrack}.

-{\bf Recovering Information Lost in Low-Rank Projections.} The low-rank projection discards the residual $\Delta_t = G_t - S_t \widetilde G_t$ when mapping the gradient into a lower-dimensional subspace.
-Based on the observation that the scale ratio between dominant and bulk subspaces is consistent \citep{zhu2025apollosgdlikememoryadamwlevel, chen2025fira}, we reintroduce this signal by columnwise rescaling of $\Delta_t$ according to the ratio between the optimizer’s output $\widetilde G_t^O$ and the raw low-rank gradient $\widetilde G_t$, as shown in \eqref{eq:rs}.
-This enables the use of stateful optimizer dynamics without storing the full optimizer states.
-With a growth-rate limiter $\zeta$, we prevent the scaling from diverging.
-Specifically, if $\|\Lambda_t\| / \|\Lambda_{t-1}\| > \zeta$, we rescale as per \eqref{eq:limiter}.

-Several works \citep{anonymous2025subtrack, zmushko2025frugal, chen2025fira, zhu2025apollosgdlikememoryadamwlevel, robert2025ldadam} have employed various recovery scaling (RS) techniques, and we found this structure to be the most effective complement to our fine-grained random projection matrices.
-The final weight update is then expressed as: